FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

 Using GoldenGate with Pilosa has the following benefits:
 * Pilosa is distributed and fast.
 It may be used for a lot of the tasks a database is used for, offloading the tasks to Pilosa so freeing up database resources.
 * Using GoldenGate, updates from a database to the Pilosa server can be delivered in a low impact way.
+GoldenGate extracts changes in the database from logs instead of running queries.
-* The data in the database is replicated to a Pilosa server in real-time.
+* The data in the database is replicated to a Pilosa server in real-time, making the data in the Pilosa side always up-to-date.

 ### Getting Ready

 Requirements:
 * Linux or MacOS, Bash or compatible shell
 * Docker 17.05 or better
 * Docker Compose